dattalab/d_code/README.md

 imaging and electrophysiology data, especially that collected from ScanImage and Ehpus.

+For questions regarding this codebase, please open an issue rather than sending any email!

 ## Requirements and Installation

 This package requires many core elements of the Python scientific stack,